the-commons-project/shc-web-reader/README.md

 Controls and styling (such as it is) uses [Google Material UI](https://mui.com/material-ui/getting-started/overview/).

-[App.js](https://github.com/the-commons-project/shc-web-reader/blob/main/src/App.js) handles navigation and routes discovered shc:/ strings from capture tabs to [Card Details](#card-details).
+[App.js](https://github.com/the-commons-project/shc-web-reader/blob/main/src/App.js) handles navigation and routes discovered shc:/ and shlink:/ strings from capture tabs to [Card Details](#card-details).

 I've tried to keep as much of the FHIR-y and SHC-y stuff as possible under the [src/lib](https://github.com/the-commons-project/shc-web-reader/tree/main/src/lib) directory.
 It's not a perfect abstraction but it helps keep the component files a bit cleaner.